 CRRN1: deactivates an event from the list of activated events.

 CRRN2: for all service interfaces HCIListenr.EVENT_HCI_TRANSMISSION_FAILED is sent to notify the applet when the UICC failed to transmit a message sent by CLF.
+(See NOTE.)

-CRRN3: for all service interfaces HCIListenr HCIListener.EVENT_HCI_RECEPTIONS_FAILED is sent to notify the applet when the UICC failed to receive a message sent by CLF.
+CRRN3: for all service interfaces HCIListenr HCIListener.EVENT_HCI_RECEPTION_FAILED is sent to notify the applet when the UICC failed to receive a message sent by CLF.
+(See NOTE.)

 CRRN4: Possible values for parameter event for Card emulation service are: